Hummingbird Cake Pops + Fast Pineapple Icing + Pineapple Smoothies

 add + whisk

-If you're using canned pineapple for your cake pops, add 1 teaspoon of pineapple juice from the can OR, if using fresh pineapple, blend and add 1 tablespoon pineapple purée** to bowl.
+If you're using canned pineapple for your cake pops, add 1 teaspoon of pineapple juice from the can OR, if using fresh pineapple, blend it and add 1 tablespoon pineapple purée** to bowl.
 Whisk again until smooth, and the juice or purée is incorporated.

 adjust + drizzle